harisushehu/Eye-Socket-Recognition/README.md

 The paper presents a novel approach to improve eye socket recognition performance by leveraging inverse histogram fusion images in Gabor transform.
 The code provided here includes Java implementations (`EyeSocketRecognition.pde`, `GaborFeature.pde`, and `Utils.pde`) for eye socket recognition and Gabor feature extraction.
 These features are then utilized by our proposed method, implemented in Python (`model.py`), for accurate eye socket recognition.

 Additionally, we provide code (`CK_processed`) for pre-processing the CK+ dataset.
-Moreover, we conduct comparative analyses with other filter-based approaches, including wavelength-based filtering, guided filter, and bilateral filter.
+Moreover, we conduct comparative analyses with other filter-based approaches, including wavelength-based filtering, gabor filter, guided filter, and bilateral filter (`wavelength_basedFilter.py`, `EyeSocketRecognition.pde`, `guidedFilter.py`, and `bilateralFilter.py`).
 For evaluating the proposed method against deep learning methods, we provide implementations of VGG19, InceptionV3, ResNet50, Face Mesh Deep Neural Network, and Multi-task Neural Network (`VGG19.py`, `InceptionV3.py`, `ResNet50.py`, `FaceMesh_DNN.py`, and `MTN.py`).

 ## Datasets